vuongducphuong/documentation/content/developer/reference/frontend/services.rst

 - Dependencies: none

 The `title` service offers a simple API that allows to read/modify the document title.
-For example, if the current document title is "Odoo", we can change it to "Odoo 15 - Apple" by using the following command:
+For example, if the current document title is "Leansoft", we can change it to "Odoo 15 - Apple" by using the following command:

 .. code-block:: javascript